 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the Abu Dhabi National Oil Company (ADNOC) reported carbon emissions of approximately 25,300 kg CO2e per employee, with an emissions intensity of about 500 kg CO2e per unit of revenue.
-This reflects a slight decrease from 2022, where emissions were about 26,100 kg CO2e per employee and 510 kg CO2e per unit of revenue.
-ADNOC has disclosed emissions data for Scope 1 and Scope 2 for the year 2021, reporting total emissions of 21,060,000 kg CO2e for Scope 1 and 129,566,000 kg CO2e for Scope 2.
-However, no Scope 3 emissions data has been provided.
-The company has set ambitious climate commitments, aiming for net-zero CO2 emissions by 2025 for both Scope 1 and Scope 2 emissions.
-This initiative is part of ADNOC's broader strategy to align with international sustainability targets and reduce its carbon footprint through innovative solutions.
-ADNOC's emissions data is not cascaded from any parent organization, indicating that the figures are independently reported.
-The company continues to focus on enhancing its sustainability practices while addressing the challenges of climate change within the oil and gas sector.
+This reflects a slight increase from 2022, where emissions were about 26,100 kg CO2e per employee and 510 kg CO2e per unit of revenue.
+For the year 2021, ADNOC disclosed significant emissions data, reporting Scope 1 emissions of 21,060,000 kg CO2e and Scope 2 emissions of 129,566,000 kg CO2e.
+This data indicates a commitment to transparency in emissions reporting, although no Scope 3 emissions data has been disclosed.
+ADNOC has set ambitious climate commitments, aiming for net zero CO2 emissions by 2025 for both Scope 1 and Scope 2 emissions.
+This initiative is part of their broader strategy to align with international sustainability targets and reduce their carbon footprint through innovative solutions.
+The emissions data and climate commitments are not cascaded from any parent organization, indicating that ADNOC is independently managing its emissions reporting and reduction strategies.

 Access structured emissions data, company-specific emission factors, and source documents